Schneverdingen: History

+The oldest document in which Schneverdingen was mentioned was written in 1231.
+The place was mentioned under the name "Snewordinge".

 Schneverdingen belonged to the Prince-Bishopric of Verden, established in 1180.
 In 1648 the Prince-Bishopric was transformed into the Principality of Verden, which was first ruled in personal union by the Swedish Crown - interrupted by a Danish occupation (1712–1715) - and from 1715 on by the Hanoverian Crown.
 The Kingdom of Hanover incorporated the Principality in a real union and the Princely territory, including Schneverdingen, became part of the new Stade Region, established in 1823.
+At the beginning of the 20th century it had 1.747 inhabitants.
+In 1976 Schneverdingen obtained municipal status as a "town".